Dear Christian Mentor, Can you walk with me through Lent? (Darkness to Redemption)

 We have a loving Father who refuses to leave us as we are.
 Instead, He gently gathers every broken piece and begins the careful, intentional process of reshaping us.
 Like a potter with clay, God molds, presses, refines, and rebuilds—not to harm us, but to restore us into something beautiful and whole.

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 28 Past, Present, Future)
+(Past, Present, Future)

 In the same way, Isaiah 43:18–19 reminds us that God is always at work, creating something new within us.
 But to recognize His movement, we must first be willing to let go of what is behind us.

 Dear Christian Mentor, Can you walk with me through Lent?
-(Day 27 What Do People See?)
+(What Do People See?)

 Light is meant to be seen.
 A lamp is not lit to be hidden, and a city on a hill cannot be concealed.
 In the same way, our faith is meant to be lived openly so that others who are struggling, searching, or walking in darkness can see the hope of Christ through us.